una/personal-goals/happy-moments/happy-moments.md

 09/09/2015
 ---
 I ended today coworking at Made by Many in London and stayed for their supper club.
 The food was great, and everyone I met was amazingly nice and welcoming.

+09/10/2015
+---
+I met up with Mike for coffee in Covent Garden today, who I met at JSConf US in Florida.
+It was really nice to catch up and those little encounters remind me how awesome the dev community is.

+09/11/2015
+---
+Today was The Lead Developer Conference!
+Despite feeling strange about speaking to a room of lead devs, I got a lot of positive feedback and many people told me they learned a lot from my talk.

+09/12/2015
+---
+This morning I went to the Saatchi Gallery, where they had a weekend event called START, featuring independant galleries from around the world.
+I was *SO* blown away, inspired, and moved from the art.